rehanvdm/tailscale-lambda-proxy/README.md

 - `ts-target-port`: The port of the Tailscale-connected machine/device.
 - `ts-https`: OPTIONAL, if undefined, the default behaviour is to use https when the port is 443.
 If specified then it will override the default behaviour.
+- See the remaining AWS SigV4 headers in the next section (special case for `Authorization`).

 These `ts-` headers are removed before the request is forwarded to the target machine.

+#### AWS SigV4 Headers

+The proxy automatically removes AWS SigV4 headers from the incoming request and replaces them with their `ts-` prefixed counterparts when forwarding the request if they exist.
+This allows you to forward headers that are named the same as required by the AWS SigV4 signature request.

+The following headers are handled:
+- `ts-authorization` → `Authorization`
+- `ts-x-amz-date` → `x-amz-date`
+- `ts-host` → `host`
+- `ts-x-amz-content-sha256` → `x-amz-content-sha256`

+This is useful when you need to include an `Authorization` header in the request to the target machine.
+If you place the value directly in the `Authorization` header, it will be overwritten by the AWS SigV4 signature that the caller generates.
+Instead, place your authorization value in the `ts-authorization` header.
+The proxy will remove all `ts-` prefixed headers before forwarding the request and will correctly set the `ts-authorization` value as the `Authorization` header in the forwarded request.

 ### Creating CloudWatch Tracking Metrics